These Are the Most Disliked Videos on YouTube – November 2020

 Many of us prowl YouTube for hilarious and original content.
-But the popular social media video sharing platform is also a great place to find bizarre and downright cringe inducing content.
+But the popular social media video sharing platform is also a great place to find bizarre and downright cringe-inducing content.
 Not all of the following videos qualify as cringey, but they are all among the most disliked videos on YouTube.

 What Do You Mean Disliked?

 How do we measure their worth?
 In two ways.
-First, we looked at videos that have the highest number of dislikes period.
+First, we looked at videos that have the highest number of dislikes.
 Then we also considered videos with a high percentage of dislikes (when compared to likes).
 We also went out of our way to ignore those obnoxious YouTubers angling for dislikes in their titles.

 The Final Cut

 We’ve offered a little blurb on what each video has in store.
 But don’t take our word for it.
 Check out the videos and tell us what you think in the comments.
 You can save these videos for later, but seriously, you may want to clear your watched later videos after this.

 Can This Video Get 1 Million Dislikes?